-First-timer married couples who require interim housing while waiting for their new HDB flat to be ready can rent a flat from HDB at an affordable rental rate under the Parenthood Provisional Housing Scheme (PPHS).
+First-timer married couples who require interim housing while waiting for their new HDB flat to be ready can rent a flat from HDB at below market rates under the Parenthood Provisional Housing Scheme (PPHS).

 PPHS flats are primarily vacated Selective En-bloc Redevelopment Scheme (SERS) flats at selected sites, which are not needed for immediate land redevelopment and have no other interim uses.
 These unfurnished flats come retrofitted with basic fittings.

 For more information on the application procedure and prevailing eligibility criteria, please visit HDB InfoWEB at www.hdb.gov.sg.

 The Parenthood Provisional Housing Scheme (PPHS) provides rental flats at selected sites, at below market rates, to first-timer married couples, who need interim housing to support their family needs while they wait for the completion of their new HDB flats.